ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 > The foundation is being laid for a dossier society, in which computers could be used to infer individuals’ life-styles, habits, whereabouts, and associations from data collected in ordinary consumer transactions.
 Uncertainty about whether data will remain secure against abuse by those maintaining or tapping it can have a `chilling effect,’ causing people to alter their observable activities.
 \- David Chaum: Security without Identification: transaction systems to make big brother obsolete.
 CACM 1985

+- What is an "open society"? -->
+>"a society in which an individual is confronted with personal decisions"
+  \-popper

+>    “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.”

+  \- Edward Snowden

+>    Privacy is neces­sary for an open society in the electronic age.
+Privacy is not secrecy.
+A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
+Privacy is the power to selec­tively reveal oneself to the world.

+  \-    Eric Hughes

+[^1]: While access control and authentication protections can safeguard against direct disclosures, they do not address disclosures based on inferences that can be drawn from released data.